spadeflush/spadeflush.github.io/_pages/about.md

 Hey!
 Thanks for stopping by.

-I'm a Form 5 student at La Salle College aspiring to become a neuroscientist.
-My interests are mainly in cognitive neuroscience, computational neuroscience and neurology.
+I'm a Year 1 Natural Sciences student at the University of Cambridge.
+My interests are broadly in neuroscience, though I do have a maths background and can just about code.

-If you spot an error on this website, please do shoot me a text!
+In my free time I'm also a photographer, calligrapher and classicist.
+If I have the time you might also find me joining (socio)linguistics projects.

+Please feel free to find me for a chat anytime!